Responsive Images and Mobile-First Workflow

 alt="Product photo">

-• srcset lists candidate files with their real pixel width (400w means that file is 400px wide).
+- `srcset` lists candidate files with their real pixel width (`400w` means that file is 400px wide).

-• sizes tells the browser how wide the image will actually render at different viewport widths - here, full viewport width below 600px (one card per row), or a third of the viewport above it (three cards per row).
+here, full viewport width below 600px (one card per row), or a third of the viewport above it (three

-• src is the fallback for browsers that don't support srcset.
+- `src` is the fallback for browsers that don't support `srcset`.

-The browser combines its own screen width and pixel density with sizes to pick the smallest srcset candidate that still looks sharp, and downloads only that one file.
-Nothing to compute by hand - you supply the options and the rendered size, the browser picks.
+candidate that still looks sharp, and downloads only that one file.
+Nothing to compute by hand - you

-This solves a bandwidth problem, not a content problem: it's still fundamentally the same photo at different resolutions.
+This solves a bandwidth problem, not a content problem: it's still fundamentally the same photo at

-<picture>: swapping the image itself
+## `<picture>`: swapping the image itself

-Sometimes the fix isn't a smaller version of the same photo - it's a different crop or composition entirely.
-A wide banner photo showing three people side by side reads fine on desktop, but on a phone, shrunk down, faces disappear into a blur.
-That's art direction, and it needs <picture>:
+entirely.
+A wide banner photo showing three people side by side reads fine on desktop, but on a phone,

 <picture>